payamsiyari/Lexis/README.md

 This is the implementation of the Lexis framework presented in the paper: http://arxiv.org/abs/1602.05561.
 The final version of the paper is referenced in [1].

 ## Requirements
-* The code uses a slightly modified (in terms of I/O) version of the suffix array library, proposed in [2].
+* The code uses a slightly modified (in terms of I/O) version of the suffix library, proposed in [2].
 * The code uses NetworkX package [3] for graph algorithms.

 ## Installation